tnuevaes/CPE322_S23/lab 7/README.md

-# Lab 7 - Paho-MQTT
+# Lab 7 - ThingSpeak and Google Sheets
 - Study the GitHub repository Lesson 7
 - Sign up and log in MathWorks ThingSpeak
 - Run thingspeak_cpu_loop.py or thinkspeak_feed.py in a demo folder